Arizona Valley Lending logo

 The company offers a comprehensive range of mortgage products including conventional, conforming, and non-conforming loans.
 Their specific loan types include FHA, VA, USDA, Jumbo, Commercial, Non-QM, and Bridge loans.
 They serve first-time homebuyers, real estate investors, and self-employed individuals.
 Services include purchase mortgages, refinances, cash-out refinances, FHA/VA/USDA streamline refinances, HARP-eligible loans, and home equity lines of credit.
 Specialty programs include Down Payment Assistance, 100% Financing, Self-Employed Loans, Investor Loans, ITIN Loans, Foreign National Loans, and Multi-Unit Loans.

-Arizona Valley Lending differentiates itself through a stated commitment to competitive rates paired with personalized service.
+Arizona Valley Lending differentiates itself through a stated commitment to rate claims to verify paired with personalized service.
 They provide mortgage calculators to help customers estimate payments, offer a streamlined 12-minute online application process, and highlight customer testimonials praising their loan officers (specifically naming Bob, Dave, and Jason) for professionalism and ability to close loans ahead of schedule.
 The company positions itself as understanding diverse financial situations and offering customized solutions rather than one-size-fits-all products.

 A key caveat is the discrepancy between their stated service areas: the main website suggests service in Arizona, Texas, Utah, and Colorado, while their About Us page states they are licensed exclusively in Arizona and Texas.
 This inconsistency should be clarified before proceeding.
 Additionally, while they list extensive loan programs, the website provides limited detail on rates, fees, terms, or competitive advantages beyond general claims of "low rates" and "unbeatable service."
 Interested borrowers should verify current licensing status and request specific rate quotes and fee structures.